harvardinformatics/GenomeAnnotation/Maker/README.md

 ```

 These three commands generate a gff3 file including the predicted transcript sequences appended in the footer, a transcript fasta, and a gff3 without the fasta sequences in the footer, respectively.

-For more details regarding the singularity implementation of Maker3 on Harvard's FASRC cluster, see the following Informatics Group [webpage](https://informatics.fas.harvard.edu/maker-on-the-fasrc-cluster.html).

 ## SNAP training
 To train SNAP for *ab initio* prediction in round2, we first create a directory for our training data, and run the maker2zff executable from within that directory, providing as a command line argument the maker master_datastore_index.log file included as output from round1 by Maker.
 A generic call of maker2zff is as follows: